hawtio/hawtio-oauth/README.md

 Whenever the build completes the compiled `.js` file will be put into the `dist/` directory.
 Don't forget to first do a `yarn build` before committing changes!

+### Turn on source maps generation for debugging TypeScript

+If you want to debug `.ts` using a browser developer tool such as Chrome DevTools, pass the `--sourcemap` flag:

+    yarn start --sourcemap

+Do not use this flag when you are committing the compiled `.js` file, as it embeds source maps to the output file.
+Use this flag only during development.

 ### Keycloak setup for development

 You can import the realm sample file located in [test-plugins/hawtio-demo-realm.json](test-plugins/hawtio-demo-realm.json) into Keycloak.
 To do that, start Keycloak and select "Add Realm" and then select the sample JSON file.
 Alternatively, you can import the file automatically on the first boot: